Afghanistan female footballers need a seat at FIFA table – DW – 12/28/2024

 The women have been demanding that FIFA recognize the Afghan women's national football team for several years.
 But the governors of world football remain silent.
 "That is our biggest problem.
 We are trying to convince the association to recognize the national team," said Shabnam.
 "FIFA must help us."

-The national team can only play recognized international matches with this recognition.
+The national team can only play international matches after getting this recognition.
 Without it, the players are increasingly pushed into the background.
 To counteract this, Shabnam and Mariam repeatedly attempt to move the spotlight back on those players.

 "My voice represents the girls in Afghanistan.
 As long as I remain silent, the women will not be heard either," said Mariam.
 "We want to show the Taliban that they have not succeeded in suppressing us, that we still play football and are still a community.
 The situation in Afghanistan is becoming increasingly difficult.
 Women are losing more and more rights and are becoming invisible," she concluded.